-From January 2018, the Bank has applied IFRS 9 and classifies its financial assets in the following measurement categories:
+The Bank classifies its financial assets in the following measurement categories:

-- · Fair value through profit or loss (FVPL); - Fair value through other comprehensive income (FVOCI); and - Amortised cost.
+- Fair value through profit or loss (FVTPL);

+- Fair value through other comprehensive income (FVTOCI);

+and

+- Amortised cost.

 Debt instruments

 Debt instruments are those instruments that meet the definition of a financial liability from the issuer's perspective, such as loans, government and corporate bonds and trade receivables purchased from clients in factoring arrangements without recourse.
 Classification and subsequent measurement of debt instruments depends on: